-Kerry calls for common ground with Russia on Syria, Ukraine
+Kerry seeks common ground with Russia on Syria, Ukraine

 Moscow — The United States and Russia need to find common ground to end Syria’s civil war and restore stability in eastern Ukraine, U.S. Secretary of State John Kerry said Tuesday, as he met with Russian President Vladimir Putin to try to narrow gaps in the countries’ approaches to the crises.